dreamworksanimation/openmoonray/building/macOS/macOS_build.md

-# macOS build steps
+Building MoonRay on macOS Sonoma (macOS 14)
-The build steps for macOS align closely with those for CentOS 7, documented by Dreamworks [here](https://docs.openmoonray.org/getting-started/installation/building-moonray/building-moonray-centos-7/)

-But of course, with a few tweaks.
+The build steps for macOS align closely with those for CentOS 7, documented by Dreamworks [here](../Centos7/centos7_build.md), but with a few tweaks.

 Base requirements:
 - macOS Sonoma (macOS 14)